VanOvermeire/rusty-cdk/README.md

   - DynamoDB
   - S3
   - Other storage structs
+- Most refs should have an 'override' for referring to resources outside the stack
+  - In some cases, a macro could be used that the resource actually exists
 - More help with IAM permissions
   - Additional checks for structure of iam policies
     - For example `resources` is not required in all cases, but in most contexts it is